Multi-agent AI that actually runs

 AutoGen pilots stall because nobody owns the production path

 Microsoft AutoGen is genuinely powerful for orchestrating multi-agent conversations - AssistantAgent and UserProxyAgent pairs can decompose complex tasks, call tools, write and execute code, and loop until a goal is met.
 The problem most mid-market teams hit is that the framework is built for researchers and engineers first.
-Getting a GroupChat workflow to reliably hand off between a data-retrieval agent, a reasoning agent, and a human-approval step inside a Jupyter notebook is one thing.
-Getting that same workflow to run on a schedule, authenticate against your CRM, handle failures gracefully, log every agent turn for compliance, and not hallucinate its way through a customer-facing process is a completely different problem - and most internal teams do not have the time or the prior production-agent experience to bridge that gap.
+Getting a GroupChat workflow to hand off reliably between a data-retrieval agent, a reasoning agent, and a human-approval step in a notebook is one thing.
+Getting that same workflow to run on a schedule, authenticate against your CRM, handle failures gracefully, log every turn for compliance, and not hallucinate through a customer-facing process is a different problem entirely - and most internal teams lack the prior production-agent experience to bridge it.

-Revenue Institute takes AutoGen from proof-of-concept to a system your operations team can actually own.
+Revenue Institute takes AutoGen from proof-of-concept to a system your operations team can own.
 We define the agent graph, set termination conditions that prevent runaway loops, wire in function-calling tools against your real data sources, add human-in-the-loop checkpoints where the business requires them, and deploy into an environment with observability and error handling baked in.
-The result is a multi-agent workflow that runs in production, not one that lives in a shared notebook nobody touches after the demo.
+The result runs in production, not in a shared notebook nobody touches after the demo.

 What we build inside your AutoGen deployment